amosfullstack/quartz/content/Study Guide - Pass Java (CP 215) Exams Like Drinking Water.md

 #### Roadmap: **Object-Oriented Programming in Java (OOP in Java)**

-Follow this roadmap step by Step and you will find yourself being a master at Java in one day.
+Follow this roadmap step by step and you will find yourself being a master at Java in one day.
 You will find out that Java is very simple just like drinking water.
 ### **Step 1.
 Java Basics (Foundation)**
+Start with the basic syntax.
 - **Syntax and Structure** : Every Java program has a `class` and a `main()` method (entry point).
 - **Data Types** : `int`, `double`, `char`, `boolean`, `String`.
 - **Operators** : `+`, `-`, `*`, `/`, `%`, logical (`&&`, `||`).